 Pricing considerations: Obviously, price is a big consideration when looking for the best Bluetooth speakers.
 Although there are always exceptions, big-name brands will always command a bit extra, but generally speaking, the less you spend on a Bluetooth speaker the greater the chance that sound and features will be compromised.
 Going for a budget option isn't always the best choice, as any money you save on your purchase won't do you much good if you're constantly needing to recharge your audio gear, or the sound quality is poor.

-As the saying goes: timing is everything; and right now it's worth exploring holiday season sales when many of our favorite models are receiving discounts from online retailers, meaning you can bag a bargain for even less.
-Bookmark our Black Friday deals pages to keep on top of the best deals.
+As the saying goes: timing is everything; and right now many of our favorite models can be found with significant discounts from online retailers, meaning you can bag a bargain for even less.
+Bookmark our best tech deals page to keep on top of the lowest prices.

 How we test the best JBL speakers